GabriFila/app-sagra-pesto/README.md

 - material UI theme builder
 - CSS Baseline
 - AppBar
-- router with all PrivateRoute for pages except for login
+- router and switch with all PrivateRoute for pages except for login
 - useState = {isLoggedIn : boolean, roles: string[], name: string}
 - useState = {serviceDbRef: string, storageDbRef: string}
 - in useEffect setup onetime listener for firebase.auth() to change state and set serviceDbRef and storageDbRef in SagraContext.
 Catch error and log it to console

-SagraContext
+SagraContext - could be done in a function
 - context with state serviceDbRef and storageDbRef

-AppBar (isUserLoggedIn, userRoles)
+AppBar (isUserLoggedIn : boolean, userRoles: string[])
 - if userLoggedIn show name, role, logout button
 - if userRoles includes 'smazzo' and url is '/smazzo' show also search button and pending orders
 - if userRoles includes 'cassa' and url is '/cassa' show also search button